-So ‘Ironbound’ is one tough, bleak but funny drama.
-It’s also simpler-looking than it is.
-Darja loses a young husband, loses a warehouse full of jobs and gets stuck sharing an apartment with a well-meaning, confused, loser-schmoe, a wannabe-stud postman.
+So ‘Ironbound’ is basically what many of us moved to Dallas to escape: the dead end of Rust Belt America, somewhere in New Jersey.
+It’s also simpler-looking than it really is.
+It’s just a series of duets played out next to a nowhere freeway.
+But along the way, Darja loses a young husband, loses a couple of minimum-wage jobs and gets stuck sharing an apartment with a well-meaning, loser-schmoe, a wannabe-stud postman.

-Martyna Majok’s play (it’s pronounced my-OAK) has gotten spot-on direction from Tina Parker and some superb performances, especially from Karen Parrish as Darja, but also Seth Magill as her young, musician-husband and Max Hartman as Tommy, the loser-schmoe postman.
+Martyna Majok’s play (it’s pronounced my-OAK) has gotten spot-on direction from Tina Parker and some superb performances, especially from Karen Parrish as Darja, but also Seth Magill as her young, musician-husband and Max Hartman as Tommy, the loser postman.
 Hartman brings all the exasperated, waddling schmoe-ness he can to the part — it’s his best work since the Undermain’s ‘Penelope.’
-When Tommy brings a cheap, teddy-bear bouquet of flowers to Darja, just his shoving it at her — part apology, part proposal, part abject surrender — it’s tearfully comic and laughably pathetic.
+When Tommy gets a cheap, teddy-bear bouquet of flowers to give to Darja, just his shoving it at her — part embarrassed apology, part proposal, part abject surrender — is touching and laughably pathetic.

-So four actors, one set, no intermission – what’s complicated here?
+So four actors, one set, no intermission.
+What’s so complicated?
 It’s Majok’s tricky time scheme.
-The play begins and ends with scenes set in 2014, when the now-twice-divorced Darja has had it — she’s fed up with Tommy, fed up with her life, desperate and yearning to find her runaway son, who’s a drug addict and thief.
-Darja has become a bundle of anger, cunning and need.
-When postman Tommy tries to get her to come back, he apologizes or, actually, just shrugs off the infidelity that’s triggered her flight from their apartment.
-Cheating on her was a mistake, he admits, but just a mistake.
-She’s checked his cellphone, though: “Fourteen times it’s not mistake,” she says.
-“Fourteen times it’s career.”
+The play begins and ends with scenes set in 2014, when the now-twice-divorced Darja is reduced to a bundle of anger, cunning and need.
+She’s fed up with postman Tommy, fed up with her life, desperate and yearning to find her runaway, teenage son.
+When Tommy tries to get her to come back, he apologizes.
+Cheating on her was a mistake, he admits.
+But just a mistake.

-Karen Parrish delivers a committed, courageous performance as Darja — she basically never leaves the stage for 90 minutes.
-My one quibble is that, in the flashbacks that take us to 1992, we don’t see enough of the magnetic, flirtatious Darja, the woman who must have charmed these men.
+Karen Parrish delivers an absolutely committed, courageous performance as Darja — she basically never leaves the stage for 90 minutes.
+My one quibble is that, in the flashbacks that take us to 1992, we don’t see enough of the magnetic, flirtatious Darja, the young woman who must have charmed these men.
 Sure, she was always pragmatic, maybe she was always her own worst enemy in relationships.
-But Darja couldn’t have been always this cynical and combative — given the male characters’ response to her.
-Ultimately, a sense of a younger, marginally more open Darja will also give us a feel for what she’s lost.
-Not just lovers or jobs or dreams, but a part of herself.
+But Darja couldn’t have been always this cynical and combative — given the male characters’ responses to her.
+A sense of a happier, marginally more open Darja would also give us a deeper sense for what she’s lost: not just lovers or jobs or dreams but a major part of herself.